jwilliams0n/Discord.js-Bad-Links/README.md

 NOTE: This is not a fully working bot code.
 You will need to already have a working discord.js bot with an existing index.js code file for this to work.

+This was last tested & working with node.js v16.11.1